Christian symbols

 This satisfied the Jewish leaders' bloodlust, not only because Jesus would be executed, but it would be through crucifixion - a nasty and brutal method which the Romans had adopted from the pagan empires of Persia and Greece.

 So crucifixion was not a rabbinic method, rather it was pagan.
-It was not employed by the Jews because crucifixion is a slow, torturous, and a public spectacle intended to humiliate and prolong suffering.
-Jews preferred the relatively quick traditional stoning, burning, beheading or strangulation.
+It was not employed by the Jews because crucifixion was a slow, torturous ordeal - an intentionally degrading public spectacle designed to extend suffering.
+Jewish law preferred quicker, more discreet forms of execution: stoning, burning, beheading or strangulation.

 Despite this ancient background of the cross, it didn't immediately become a symbol of Christianity, since they didn’t want to associate their faith with a method of torture and disgrace.
 Over time, however, the cross came to symbolize not just suffering and death, but redemption and eternal life.